m-maha21/myfirst-workday-planner/README.md

 ## Tools

-The tools that I have used in project are: JavaScript, CSS, HTML and Local Storage
+The tools that I have used in project are: JavaScript, CSS, HTML,Local Storage, JQuery, Third-Party APIs, Day.js